If whales are not sighted on your tour, come out again for free!

-**If whales are not spotted on a whale watching tour, each passenger will be issued with a credit to come on another whale watching tour in the same season.
-The credit expires at the end of the season and must be used by the original participant (non-transferable).
+*If whales are not spotted on a tour, each passenger will be issued with a reride credit for another tour during the same season.
+The credit is non-transferable, therefore it must be used by the original participant.
+If the tour takes place in November then the credit is valid the following season.

 This is the question we get asked the most often.
 The answer is there is no time that is better than any other.
 The whales are migrating up and down the coast 24 hours a day.
 There is an equal chance of finding some whales at all times throughout the day.